 Identify each grid-connected electrical load.
-For clarity this includes loads that are directly connected to the regional or national grid (supply Scenario A) and includes those that also have:
+This includes loads that are directly connected to the regional or national grid (Scenario A) and includes those that also have:

-- 1) a supply of electricity that is wheeled through the regional or national grid using PBWAs (supply Scenario B), - 2) a connection to a shared power plant(s) (supply Scenario C2), or - 3) a connection to a dedicated power plant(s) (supply Scenario D2).
+- a supply of electricity that is wheeled through the regional or national grid using PBWAs (Scenario B), - 2) a connection to one or more shared power plants (Scenario C2), or - 3) a connection to one or more dedicated power plants (Scenario D2).

-For project activities that generate electricity and export it to the grid for consumption, include a grid-connected load corresponding to the quantity of electricity that is exported to the grid.
+For project activities that generate electricity and export it to the grid for consumption, include a grid-connected electrical load corresponding to the quantity of electricity that is exported to the grid.